Centric Cash (CNS) Price Hits $0.0003

-Centric Cash (CURRENCY:CNS) traded down 5.5% against the dollar during the 1-day period ending at 14:00 PM E.T. on October 23rd.
-One Centric Cash coin can currently be bought for $0.0003 or 0.00000001 BTC on major exchanges.
-Centric Cash has a market capitalization of $1.24 million and approximately $161,027.00 worth of Centric Cash was traded on exchanges in the last day.
-In the last seven days, Centric Cash has traded 6.8% lower against the dollar.
+Centric Cash (CURRENCY:CNS) traded down 5.5% against the U.S. dollar during the 1 day period ending at 21:00 PM Eastern on October 27th.
+One Centric Cash coin can now be bought for approximately $0.0003 or 0.00000001 BTC on popular cryptocurrency exchanges.
+During the last week, Centric Cash has traded down 6.8% against the U.S. dollar.
+Centric Cash has a total market cap of $1.24 million and approximately $161,027.00 worth of Centric Cash was traded on exchanges in the last 24 hours.

 - Ace Entertainment (ACE) traded up 1.4% against the dollar and now trades at $0.0039 or 0.00000033 BTC.